Notre-Dame-du-Perpetuel-Secours, Paris

 Notre-Dame-du-Perpetuel-Secours ("Our Lady of Perpetual Care") is a minor basilica of the Roman Catholic Church located at 85 boulevard de Menilmontant in the 11th arrondissement of Paris.
 The present church, in the neo-Gothic style, was completed in 1896 and was raised to the level of a minor basilica in 1966 by Pope Paul VI.
 The parish of the church includes the Pere-Lachaise cemetery.

 History

 As the population of east Paris grew rapidly in the second half of the 19th century, particularly during the reign of Napoleon III, new and larger churches were needed.
 In the place of an earlier chapel dedicated to Saint Hippolyte in 1872, a larger new church was built between 1892 and 1896.
 It was dedicated to the Redemptorists, who preached particularly to the working class.
 The new church followed the plans of an architect-cleric member of the church, Brother Gerard.

-In 1960 the Redemptornist movement quit the church, and it became a regular parish church.
+In 1960 the Redemptorist movement quit the church, and it became a regular parish church.